RyuuXS/Reforestation/README.md

-## What do you call a cow with no legs?
-Ground beef.
+## How do you make Lady Gaga cry?
+Poker face.